Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Genetic-guided GFlowNets

+Using the generated samples, the policy is fine-tuned using the trajectory balance loss.
+The off-policy property of GFlowNet losses enables the utilization of refined samples from the genetic search.
+In particular, for better sample efficiency, we employ replay training with a rank-based reweighed buffer.

-Lastly, to ensure that the policy does not deviate excessively from the pre-trained policy, we introduce a KL penalty inspired by the works in language model fine-tuning, e.g., \citet{ziegler2019rlhf} and \citet{rafailov2023dpo}.
-Thus, our model is tuned to minimize the following loss function:
+\paragraph{TB loss with KL-divergence penalty.} The generative policy is trained using the trajectory balance loss in \cref{eq:tb}.
+Note that we set $P_B$ to 1 for simplicity since SMILES generations are conducted in one direction.
+To ensure that the policy does not deviate excessively from the pretrained policy during training, we introduce a Kullback-Leibler (KL) divergence penalty inspired by the works in language model fine-tuning \cite{ziegler2019rlhf,rafailov2023dpo}.
+Thus, our model is updated to minimize the following loss function: